Viva-Lambda/rt-haskell/README.md

 increase your performance.
 I simply concentrated on getting the images right.
 Do not be surprised if you find that some other arrangement of RNGs result in better performance.

+### Spectral Rendering

+Spectral rendering is done through use of spectral textures.
+The general idea is that material determines the behaviour of the surface distribution function and the texture determines its color space.
+You can see how spectral textures are used in `SpectralScene.hs`.
+The rendering function determines that the scene is spectral using the data type of the background.
+If the background is of type `PixSpecSampled` then it switches to spectral rendering.

+Another point is the setting spectral data from rgb color model.
+This done through the convenience function `fromRGBModel`.
+You can try specifying spectrum data directly as well.
+A `SampledSpectrum` is simply a non empty list of wavelength, power tuple along with a spectrum type specifier.
+This last call is not entirely necessary, since for all the operations between spectrums we don't care about the type of the spectrum, but it becomes convenient to know when you are doing conversions between spectrum to trichromatic systems.

+Lastly the beware that spectral rendering takes much more time than its rgb equivalent.
+The spectral cornell box whose image can be found in the 18-spectral branch took `3931.857353s` with 5 samples per pixel and 5 ray bounce limit for an image width 320 and aspect ratio 16:9.

 ### Rotations